debashisgarai18/Invoice-Management-App/readme.md

-# This is initial readme : For Invoice Management Application = >
+# !!!
+Invoice Management Application !!!

-## This is used to manage the invoices which will eventaully yield a prediction date and it has to be populated in the fullstack app.
+This is used to manage the invoices which will eventaully yield a prediction date and it has to be populated in the fullstack app.

-## Bugs to be fixed :
-- when the checkbox is checked, on clicking on the edit button the checkbox should get resetted
+## What it does?
+- Provides a one stop solution to manage the invoices for B2B models.
+- Clean UI experience to analayse the payment of the invoices.
+- One can perform CRUD opreations which will eventually add the set of invoices that they are inserting.
+- Proper ML pipeline is being followed to yield accurate results
+- Predicts the Payment Date by the previous learnings which are done by Multimodel ML algorithms.